swift-conductor/conductor/docs/docs/how-tos/csharp-sdk.md

-# Netflix Conductor Client C# SDK
+# C# SDK

 `conductor-csharp` repository provides the client SDKs to build Task Workers and Clients in C#

-The code for the C# SDk is available on [Github](https://github.com/conductor-sdk/conductor-csharp).
+The code for the C# SDK is available on [Github](https://github.com/conductor-sdk/conductor-csharp).
 Please feel free to file PRs, issues, etc. there.

 ## Quick Start